Latvia Ministry of Foreign Affairs

 Geographical Distribution of Grant Activities in Developing Countries

-Latvia’s development cooperation focuses on four countries.
+Latvia’s development cooperation focuses on the following countries.

 Eurasia and Central Asia: Georgia, Kyrgyzstan, Tajikistan, Uzbekistan